vipul2802/o365hq.com/content/blog/How to make and receive calls around the world with Microsoft Phone System.md

 endpoints for employees to place and receive calls, 2) the PBX connecting calls between internal users, as well as sending them to external users, and 3) the PSTN (Public Switched Telephone Network) with all the external users.
-Phone System in Office 365 has the exact same building blocks.
+Phone System in Microsoft 365 has the exact same building blocks.
 Every Teams client, whether it's Windows, Mac, Web (currently Edge only), iOS, Android, or IP phones, can be an endpoint and use PBX features in addition to other Teams